hlibco/zero-api/README.md

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/hlibco/api-zero/tree/main&refcode=5d01b66dae09)

+> The `main` branch in this repository is protected.
+Pushes must be done to a feature branch and when status checks pass it can be merged into the main branch.

 ## Development

 1. If you're using NVM to manage your Node installation/versions, run `nvm use` to use the Node version specified on `.nvmrc` file.